buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.3.6 =
+ * Fix Original size not being used in the lightbox/Single Media page.
+ * Add Compatibility with Sitewide Activity Widget.
+ * Add API to allow saving binary data as media.
+ * Allow 0 to be a valid storage value.
+ * Re-written javascript API for lightbox.
+[Docs](https://buddydev.com/mediapress/topics/api-guides/lightbox/mediapress-lightbox-javascript-api/)
+ * API for importing WordPress attachment to MediaPress gallery as MediaPress media.
+[Docs](https://buddydev.com/mediapress/topics/api-reference/media/import-wordpress-attachment-mediapress-gallery/)
+ * API to import file from server's directory to MediaPress Gallery.
+[Docs](https://buddydev.com/mediapress/topics/api-reference/media/importing-file-mediapress-gallery/)
+ * Javascript API for hooking into the lifecycle of MediaPress Uploads.
+[Docs](https://buddydev.com/mediapress/topics/api-guides/mediapress-uploader-events-lifecycle/)

 = 1.3.5 =
  * Fix ios activity upload button issue.
 Thank you Aubrey.